Ottawa University: Campuses

 The original campus, founded in 1865, is in Ottawa, Kansas.
 It is referred to as OU.

 A second residential campus opened in 2017 in Surprise, Arizona, and is referred to as OUAZ.

-In addition to the residential locations, OU has adult campuses in Overland Park, Kansas; and Brookfield, Wisconsin.
+In addition to the residential locations, OU has adult campuses in Overland Park, Kansas; and Brookfield, Wisconsin, as well as online.

 Affiliation

 It is affiliated with the American Baptist Churches USA.

 Ottawa University is accredited by the Higher Learning Commission.
 Its education programs in Kansas are accredited by the National Council for the Accreditation of Teacher Education and approved by the Kansas State Department of Education.

 Academics

 Ottawa University offers bachelor's degree programs in more than 25 disciplines.
-Current graduate program offerings include Master of Accountancy, Master of Business Administration (MBA), Master of Arts in Education (MAEd), Master of Arts in Human Resources (MAHR), Master of Arts in Counseling (MAC), Master of Arts in Leadership, Master of Science in Addiction Counseling, and Master of Science in Nursing (MSN).
+Current graduate program offerings include Doctor of Business Administration (DBA), Master of Accountancy, Master of Business Administration (MBA), Master of Arts in Education (MAEd), Master of Arts in Human Resources (MAHR), Master of Arts in Counseling (MAC), Master of Arts in Leadership, Master of Science in Addiction Counseling, and Master of Science in Nursing (MSN).

-In 2017, U.S. News & World Report ranked the school as the 3rd-highest regional private college in Kansas; the site also ranked Ottawa University as 42 out of 150 in a ranking of Midwest Regional Colleges.